cockroachdb/docs/v21.1/upgrade-cockroach-version.md

 This step is relevant only when upgrading from v20.2.x to v21.1.
 For upgrades within the v21.1.x series, skip this step.
 {{site.data.alerts.end}}

-If you disabled auto-finalization in [step 3](#step-3-decide-how-the-upgrade-will-be-finalized), monitor the stability and performance of your cluster for as long as you require to feel comfortable with the upgrade (generally at least a day) and remember to prevent new schema changes and changes to user privileges.
+If you disabled auto-finalization in [step 3](#step-3-decide-how-the-upgrade-will-be-finalized), monitor the stability and performance of your cluster for as long as you require to feel comfortable with the upgrade (generally at least a day).
 If during this time you decide to roll back the upgrade, repeat the rolling restart procedure with the old binary.

 Once you are satisfied with the new version: